 Aloe striata 'Ghost Aloe'

-Aloe striata 'Ghost Aloe' is a a beautiful succulent up to 12 inches (30 cm) tall and up to 18 inches (45 cm) wide, with large, up to 4 feet (1.2 m) tall, multi branched flower stalk with many small orange blooms.
-Growth is very compact compared to the large flower stalk.
-Blooms appear winter through spring.
-The leaves are a blue-grey with colored margins and have very small teeth on leaf edges.
-They can have purplish coloring near tips and reddish coloration along edge if given more sun.
+Aloe striata 'Ghost Aloe' is a beautiful succulent that forms rosettes of blue-grey leaves with colored margins and small teeth on the leaf edges.
+The rosettes grow up to 12 inches (30 cm) tall and up to 18 inches (45 cm) in diameter.
+Many small orange flowers appear on a multi-branched, up to 4 feet (1.2 m) tall stalk in winter through spring.
+They can have purplish coloring near tips and reddish coloration along the edge if given more sun.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).